E-2 Visa Lawyer Italy:

 • we integrate immigration advice with the commercial and consular realities of your case

-• because all US E-2 visas are processed in Rome our office welcomes E-2 visa clients from across Itlay; we work with our firm's offices in Milan, Florence, Palma and Naples to support all our firm's E-2 visa clients
+• because all Italian E-2 visas are processed in Rome, our Rome office welcomes E-2 clients from across Italy, working alongside our Milan, Florence, Naples, and U.S. teams

 • we focus on clear, practical explanations rather than theory

-Clients in Rome work directly with lawyers who focus on E2 and other investor routes.
+Clients in Italy work directly with lawyers who focus on E-2 and other investor routes.
+Our Rome practice is led by Massimiliano Tommasiello, the Managing Attorney of Davies & Associates in Rome — an Italian-qualified lawyer who is also admitted as an attorney at law in the United States.
 Where needed, we involve U.S.-based business or corporate counsel so that company formation, shareholder arrangements, and commercial contracts support the immigration strategy rather than cutting across it.

-That structure matters because many E2 cases turn on the interaction between immigration rules, business planning, and how the investment has been executed in practice.
-We aim to keep that interaction clear, so that both the business and the visa case make sense to an informed outsider.
+That structure matters because many E-2 cases turn on the interaction between immigration rules, business planning, and how the investment has been executed in practice.
+We keep that interaction clear, so that both the business and the visa case make sense to an informed consular officer.

 An E-2 application is not simply a set of forms.
-It requires a real business, a documented investment, and a file that ties the legal requirements to the facts of the case in a coherent way.
+It requires a real U.S. business, a documented investment, and a file that ties the legal requirements to the facts of the case in a coherent way.
+For Italian clients we handle:

 • assessing whether the investment is substantial for the type of business